 There’s so much more to L.A. than endless sunshine and movie magic.
 Culturally rich and ever-evolving, Los Angeles has long been a popular destination for not only leisure travelers but also meeting attendees and conventioneers alike.
 As demand grows for revamped venues and immersive visitor experiences, Los Angeles finds itself in the midst of a destination transformation.
 From multi-million dollar venue renovations to improved city infrastructures and even more exciting entertainment options, the future has never looked so bright for the City of Angels.

 As Los Angeles continues to grow and evolve, as does its fundamental facilities and systems.
-The LAX Modernization Program consists of more than 20 individual projects to improve the traveler experience and is projected to last through 2019.
-The architectural jewel of the LAX modernization program is the new Tom Bradley International Terminal (TBIT) which is a destination unto itself.
+The LAX Modernization Program consists of more than 20 individual projects to improve the traveler experience and is projected to last through 2020.
+The architectural jewel of the LAX modernization program is the Tom Bradley International Terminal (TBIT) which is a destination unto itself.
 With $1.9 billion in completed improvements, TBIT has become a world-class terminal that offers passenger convenience, amenities and services, and further solidifies LA’s role as an international gateway.
-“Accessibility in and out of the airport is essential for meeting planners, and the LAX renovation will position Los Angeles to compete for convention business at a national level,” says McAdams.
+“Accessibility in and out of the airport is essential for meeting planners, and the LAX renovation is positioning Los Angeles to compete for convention business at a national level,” says McAdams.